bale-go/parseHRV/README.md

 # Running the scripts
 cd to the folder containing the exported txt files and the R scripts (HRV_parse.R, HRV_cal.R).

-In order to parse the exported HRV files to a csv file run.
+In order to parse the exported HRV files to a csv file run:

 `Rscript HRV_parse.R`